The secret behind corporate success

 Well, you already know it’s not.
 Every team has room for improvement and teams that improve are teams that actively seek out improvements.
 Words like trust and integrity are not just corporate dung, they’re a huge part of how every team needs to operate.
 If your team isn’t honest with itself, it won’t develop.
 It won’t flourish.
 It won’t succeed.

-Remember, it’s like what former Soviet leader said, if you’re not going forwards, you’re moving backwards.
+Remember, it’s like what former Soviet leader, Mikhail Gorbachev, said: if you’re not going forwards, you’re moving backwards.
 We couldn’t have put it better ourselves, Mr. Gorbachev.

 How do you improve teamwork?